-- About 130 participants regularly attended Svitac’s (Firefly’s) activities in October, reconfirming their popularity in our small Brcko District community.
+- About 134 participants regularly attended Svitac’s (Firefly’s) activities in October, reconfirming their popularity in our small Brčko District community.
 Participants were aged between 4 and 40 years old.
 The youngest and the oldest participants attended Culture and Art Diversity around the World workshops and English/German workshops for adults.

-- Halloween Party 2017 – Svitac (Firefly) organised Halloween Party on 27th and 28th October.
-The first part of the Halloween was held in the morning, on 27th October, for the youngest participants (4-7 years).
-They had an opportunity to come in costumes, listen the story of Hans & Gretel and watch Scooby-Doo cartoons in our self-made Halloween “Mini cinema” cartoons, after which they played games and enjoyed the snacks (‘Ghost-cookies’, ‘Bloody fingers’, ‘Mini-pumpkins’) and refreshment.
+- Halloween Party 2018 – Svitac organised Halloween Party on 26th October.
+The first part of the Halloween was held in the morning for the youngest participants (4-7 years).
+They had an opportunity to come in costumes, listen the story of Hans & Gretel and watch Scooby-Doo cartoons in our self-made Halloween “Mini cinema”, after which they played games and enjoyed the snacks (‘Ghost-cookies’, ‘Bloody fingers’, ‘Mini-pumpkins’) and refreshment.
 Children, who did not have costumes, had an opportunity to have fun with face paint done by international volunteers.
-The second part of Halloween was held in the evening, on 28th October from 6:00 pm to 8:00 pm, and it was organized for the 8+ children.
-During two days the Halloween Party attracted about 150 participants.
+The second part of Halloween was held in the evening from 6:00 pm to 8:00 pm, and it was organized for the 8+ children.
+The Halloween Party attracted more than 130 participants.

-- In October, Svitac (Firefly) very much appreciated collaborating with 6 international volunteers: two ‘Weltwearts’ volunteers from Germany, three EVS volunteers from Macedonia and Turkey and one self-funded volunteer from USA.
+- In October, Svitac (Firefly) very much appreciated collaborating with 6 international volunteers: two ‘Weltwärts’ volunteers from Germany, three E+ volunteers from Turkey and Germany and one ‘Love Volunteers’ volunteer from the Netherlands.

 - Visa process has been started for two international volunteers from Germany and finished for four international volunteers from Germany, Turkey and the Netherlands.

 MEETINGS and PRESENTATIONS

-- Svitac (Firefly) representatives continued to attend regular monthly meetings with the youth centre coordinator and the other NGOs based in Brcko.
-The purpose of the last meeting was to share information about activities and plans for October and discuss activities scheduled to take place in the youth centre.
+- Svitac’s (Firefly’s) representatives continued to attend regular monthly meetings with the youth centre coordinator and the other NGOs based in Brčko.
+The purpose of the last meeting was to share information about activities and plans for October and discuss activities scheduled to take place in the Youth Centre.